-2.19 Workforce Member Relations
+5.3 Workforce Member Relations

 All company workforce members must treat each other with respect and dignity.
 Disruptive behaviors exhibited by workforce members will not be tolerated.
-Disruptive behaviors will subject the offender to disciplinary action and/or termination.
+Disruptive behaviors will subject the offender to disciplinary action.
 Examples of disruptive behaviors include (but are not limited to) the following:

-• The use of abusive, offensive or degrading language

-- Intimidating or threatening physical actions - Physical abuse/assault, including the striking of another person - Criticism of a personal rather than professional nature - Inappropriate touching - Threats of violence of physical harm - The use of sexually explicit or suggestive language
+- The use of abusive, offensive or degrading language - Intimidating or threatening physical actions - Physical abuse/assault, including the striking of another person - Criticism of a personal rather than professional nature - Inappropriate touching - Threats of violence of physical harm - The use of sexually explicit or suggestive language